Dalbergioids

 The dalbergioids are an early-branching monophyletic clade of the flowering plant subfamily Faboideae or Papilionaceae.
 They are pantropical, particularly being found in the neotropics and sub-Saharan Africa.
+One notable example is the peanut.
 This clade is consistently resolved as monophyletic in molecular phylogenetic analyses.
 It is estimated to have arisen 55.3 ± 0.5 million years ago (in the Eocene).
 A node-based definition for the dalbergioids is: "The least inclusive crown clade that contains Amorpha fruticosa L. 1753 and Dalbergia sissoo Roxb. ex DC.
 1825."
 Indehiscent pods may be a morphological synapomorphy for the clade.